AshutoshUd7/TechnicalChallenge/3-TierEnvironment/ApproachTaken.md

 3. Create SQL Databases.
 4. Set up failover mechanism.

-Please refer the configuration document for the detailed steps to be taken
+Please refer the configuration document named "Configuration_Document_3tierEnv" for the detailed steps to be taken.